VarunMohan/Apollo/README.md

 ```

 ## Building
-Execupt the following script to run the system with n talliers.
+Execute the following script to run the system with n talliers.

 ```
 ./run.sh n